phone: (716) 839-8345

-- demonstrate cultural competence while effectively communicating through written, verbal and non-verbal means with patients/clients and their families/caregivers, professional colleagues, payers, policy makers, and the general public.
+- demonstrate cultural competence while effectively communicating through written, verbal and non-verbal means with patients/clients and their families/caregivers, professional colleagues, payers, policymakers, and the general public.

-- demonstrate verbal and non-verbal communication appropriate to a specific audience and intended impact of the discourse.
+- demonstrate verbal and non-verbal communication appropriate to a specific audience and the intended impact of the discourse.

 - demonstrate concise and accurate professional written communication necessary for patient/client care, administration, and community service roles.

-- apply educational concepts of learning theories in designing, implementing, evaluating and modifying learning experiences based on the needs of the audience.
+- apply educational concepts of learning theories in designing, implementing, evaluating, and modifying learning experiences based on the needs of the audience.